-But the good news is Key Visa Thailand can take the hassle away for a service fee of only 5,000 Thai baht which includes document checking, photocopies, taking the application to Bangkok and collecting the new British passport when it is ready.
+Key Visa can take away all the hassle of renewing your British passport in Thailand for a service fee of just 5000 baht (this is in addition to your passport renewal fee) which includes document checking, photocopies, taking the application to Bangkok and collecting the new British passport when it is ready.

 Completing the application form

-3. You should start by downloading the application (O) form for overseas and complete it, making sure you do not forget two major things – The British Passport application should be completed in black ink only not blue and you complete the back page of the form and have a countersignature on the form, preferably a British Citizen who knows you and has done for approximately 2 years – also make sure they countersign one of the passport photographs.
+Start by downloading the application (O) form for overseas and complete it, making sure you do not forget two major things The British Passport application should be completed in black ink only not blue and you complete the back page of the form and have a countersignature on the form, preferably a British Citizen who knows you and has done for approximately 2 years – also make sure they countersign one of the passport photographs.
 The box guidelines on each page of the OS application form will explain how to fill in the form.